jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (7) Any conditions referred to in subsection (5)(h) that relate to resident visas (other than conditions relating to travel) must specify the maximum period, not exceeding 5 years, for which they may be imposed.
 (8) Immigration instructions certified by the Minister under subsection (1)— (a) are statements of government policy:
-  (b) are not regulations for the purposes of the Regulations (Disallowance) Act 1989 or the Acts and Regulations Publication Act 1989.
+  (b) are neither legislative instruments nor disallowable instruments for the purposes of the Legislation Act 2012 and do not have to be presented to the House of Representatives under section 41 of that Act.

 ### 23 Immigration instructions classified as residence instructions, temporary entry instructions, or transit instructions
 (1) The Minister must classify immigration instructions as—